Anna-Assistant/Anna/docs/HowItWorks.md

 ---
 ## How it works

-Anna is a smart personal assistant that's available on Google Chrome as an extension.
-Once the extension is installed on Chrome, make sure that Anna is activated on the extensions settings window by switching the toggle switch to on, and then you're ready to start.
+Anna is a smart personal assistant who is available on Google Chrome as an extension.
+Once the extension is installed on Chrome, make sure that Anna is activated in the extensions settings window by switching the toggle switch to on, and then you're ready to roll.
 Just say "hey" before a request, and Anna will perform the task for you.
-You may also check-out the status of activeness of **ANNA**.You just need to switch on the toggle button of Status Icon.
+You may also check-out the status of Anna by switching on the toggle button of the Status Icon.

    ![anna](https://github.com/Anna-Assistant/Anna/blob/master/docs/Anna.png)

 ## What can Anna do?

-ANNA helps you automate all actions you normally use on a broswer.
-Best part is it even works even if chrome is working on your backgroud.
-So if you are working on something and want a quick search or play a song, use ANNA.
+Anna helps you automate all actions you would normally use on a browser.
+The best thing about Anna is she works even if Chrome is running in the background.
+So even if you are not on Chrome, and are working on something else and feel the need to play a song, ask Anna.

 ### Automated Actions

-* _Hey, what is this_ - Anna will perform a reverse image on your current screen
+* _Hey, what is this?_ - Anna will perform a reverse image of your current screen.
-* _Hey, take screenshot_ - Anna will take a screenshot
+* _Hey, take a screenshot_ - Anna will take a screenshot.
-* _Hey, set up a meeting with Evan at 10am today_ - Anna schedule a meeting for you
+* _Hey, set up a meeting with Evan at 10am today_ - Anna will schedule the meeting for you.

 ![alt-image](https://github.com/Anna-Assistant/Anna/blob/master/docs/Automated.png)

 #### REVERSE IMAGE SEARCH

-Allows user to select a portion of the screen and reverse searches on Google.
-When you see something on the Internet and forgot what it is or wants to know what it is.
+Allows you to select a portion of the screen and reverse search it on Google.
+This is useful when you come across an image that you are curious to know more about.

 Phrases:

 - "What is this?"
-- "Reverse Search"
+- "Reverse search"

 #### Screenshot

-Allows user to screenshot the whole screen or part of the screen.
+Allows you to screenshot the whole screen or part of the screen.

 Phrases: